In an earlier post, I started a series on my limited bunch of guitars:

 Note the slightly flattish tops of these frets: all due to my own particular habit of doing note bends and wiggly vibrato.
 Also, there's no gouges or trenches in the rosewood; I fret with enough pressure but don't do the "death grip" thing.

 Stock and never been filed down or re-crowned, made of some indestructo material, they're the toughest frets I've ever seen, besides stainless, showing little wear although played a lot over the years.
-Low frets have never felt ideal, but that didn't stop me from liking the Special.
+I've never really liked low frets, but that didn't stop me from playing the Special.
 Sure, I have a definite preference for a certain type of beer, but that doesn't prevent me from drinking and enjoying whatever brewski you hand me.
 All three of my electric guitars, the Parts-O-Caster, the '59 Danelectro, and this Gibson Special, feel very different in the hand, and have almost radically dissimilar tonal output.
-But hey, Vive le difference, ya know?
+But hey, if all my friends were alike, life would be dull indeed; same with guitars.

 A lovely body for sure:

-Unlike the neck the body is only one piece of solid mahogany, no seams anywhere.
+Unlike the neck the body is only one piece of very solid and heavy mahogany, no seams anywhere.

-The chicken-head knob (a vintage 1940s or '50s part, a gift from a friend) on the upper bout is attached to a pot with wires that go nowhere and does nothing.
+The chicken-head knob (a vintage 1940s or '50s part, a gift from a friend) on the upper bout is attached to a pot with wires that go nowhere and do nothing.
 Looks cool though and fills in an empty hole.
-The cream colored pickup covers are a bit pinkish looking under certain lights, and I've been meaning to change them for awhile.
+The cream colored pickup covers are a bit pinkish looking under certain lights, and I've been meaning to change them for decades.
 There's an un-plated solid nickel one in the parts bin, and next string change we'll see how it looks on the 55-77.
-The original black covers were replaced after messing up the bridge pickup cover during a late night experiment I'm not proud of.
+The original black covers were replaced after messing up the bridge pickup cover during a late night experiment I'm not proud of - Dr Jekyll again.
 Don't ask.

 As you can see, in bright sunlight the pickup covers aren't pinkish at all:

 When one of the original black "speed" knobs fell off and got lost at a gig, I installed gold volume and tone knobs.
 One of those two split in half, and the ones on there now are almost new.
-The original aluminum strap buttons got changed to what the guy at the store called "bass buttons", nickel pegs larger than the usual ones, after the stock one at the tail end of the guitar broke off and disappeared.
-Packed away in a bag inside a bin, within a box on a shelf in the closet, there's a small collection of miscellaneous original parts; a strap button, three speed knobs and a couple of pots, two black pickup covers, a corroded switch, switch plate and knob...
+The original aluminum strap buttons got changed to what the guy at the store in Nebraska in 1986 called "bass buttons" - nickel pegs larger than the usual ones - after the stock one at the tail end of the guitar broke off and disappeared.
+Packed away in a bag inside a bin, within a box on a shelf in the closet, there's a small collection of miscellaneous original parts; a strap button, three speed knobs and a couple of pots, two black pickup covers (one with holes in it), a corroded switch, switch plate and black knob...

 That's about it for mods.

 Let's see - what else?
-That's the original bridge and tailpiece, never had a reason to change those, they work fine and stood up to hard usage.
-Same with the pickups; what we used to call a "Gibson single coil pickup", but are now known as P90.
+That's the original bridge and tailpiece, recently cleaned and de-grunged; never had a reason to change those, they work fine and stood up to hard usage, only had to replace one saddle.
+Same with the pickups - what we used to call "Gibson single coil pickup", but are now known as P90.
 Very nice tone and texture, moderately high output, non microphonic.
 I've tried a few different tone capacitors through the years, but went back to the stock little green one.
-With a pleasing tone and smooth non- peaky rotational response, it's a good match for these pickups - even better than Bumblebees or Black Beauties, Brown Blobs, Orange Drops, or Blue Hot Dogs (all pet names people actually call their capacitors - weird, huh?).
+With a pleasing tone and smooth non- peaky rotational response, it's a good match for these pickups - even better than Bumblebees or Black Beauties, Brown Blobs, Orange Drops, or Blue Hot Dogs.
+People actually give capacitors pet names - weird, huh?.

-It wasn't exactly done on purpose, but the resultant finish cracking was like instant added character.
+It wasn't exactly done on purpose, but the resultant finish cracking was like instant character:

 There are a few nice real dings: